orbitalquark/textadept/doc/manual.md

 ## Find & Replace

 `Ctrl+F` (`⌘F` on Mac OSX | `M-F` or `M-S-F` in curses) brings up the Find & Replace pane.
-In addition to offering the usual find and replace with "Match Case" and "Whole Word" options and find/replace history, Textadept supports finding with [Lua patterns](#Lua.Patterns) and replacing with Lua captures and even Lua code!
-For example: replacing all `%w+` with `%(string.upper('%0'))` upper-cases all words in the buffer.
-Replacement text only recognizes Lua captures (`%`_`n`_) from a Lua pattern search, but always allows embedded Lua code enclosed in `%()`.
+It has the usual find and replace with "Match Case", "Whole Word", and "[Regex](#Regular.Expressions)" options, along with find/replace history

 Note the `Ctrl+G`, `Ctrl+Shift+G`, `Ctrl+Alt+R`, `Ctrl+Alt+Shift+R` key bindings
 for find next, find previous, replace, and replace all (`⌘G`, `⌘⇧G`, `^R`, and